smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ### 5.&nbsp;&nbsp; Missed optimization

-Listing E shows a subtle programming error that causes loss of RVO.
+Listing E shows a subtle programming error that causes loss of NRVO.
 In `main`, an instance of `S` is created using the default constructor in the first line and is then assigned the return value from function `get_E`.
 This situation requires the compiler to create two objects and invoke the assignment operator to set variable `s` to the